rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 		from room import Room

 	This line ensures that the `Room` class from `room.py` is available to use within `adventure.py`, so we can create `Room` objects for use in the adventure game.
-For example, the following call would create a `Room` object for you to use in Adventure:
+For example, the following statement would create a `Room` object for you to use in Adventure:

-		Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')
+		room = Room(3, 'Inside building', 'You are inside a building, a well house for a large spring.')

 	Note that we did not include an import statement atop `room.py`.
 This is because `Room` does not need to know anything about the adventure game, only the other way around.